 Neighborhood Stabilization Program 3 - The City has been granted $1.4 million of federal funding to purchase and renovate homes in a targeted area of the City (R,P,W Sections) that have been foreclosed and are bank-owned.
 Applicants must meet income requirements, qualify for a tradition fixed-rate mortgage, and attend home buyer counseling.
 Qualified applicants are eligible for up to $30,000 in financial assistance to purchase a home and another $30,000 toward the cost of repairs.
 IMPORTANT NOTICE - The City is no longer accepting applications for the program.
 In addition, all funds have been obligated and/or committed.
 If you wish to be notified if funding becomes available, please send an email to firstname.lastname@example.org with your name, email, and contact information.

 Housing Rehabilitation Program - The City manages a federal grant to renovate home owner occupied housing that are in need of repairs to bring the home back up to minimum standards.
-The application period for the program is currently OPEN.
-The City is currently accepting applications.
+The application period for the program is currently CLOSED.

 Florida Hardest Hit Fund Program Fund - Florida Housing Finance Corporation (Florida Housing) was directed by Treasury to use a portion of these funds specifically for targeted unemployment programs that provide temporary assistance to eligible homeowners.